How to apply

 - change your mind about your firm or insurance choice and want to apply to a different course or university.

-Clearing will open on 5 July 2024.
+Clearing will open on 5 July 2025 for the 2025/26 academic year.
 Please see the UCAS 'Clearing' pages for more information.

 If you are applying for a place on a practice-based musical theatre, music, dance or drama course at one of the UK’s conservatoires, you should apply through the UCAS conservatoire route.